\clearpage after every subsubsection

 \newcommand\subsubsectionbreak{\ifnum\value{subsubsection}>1\clearpage\fi}

-.
+This method assumes that your document class uses "plain" counter variables for section, subsection and subsubsection.
 If that's not the case, please indicate how you've set up those variables.

 Solution 2

-The following doesn't require titlesec
+The following doesn't require titlesec:

 \makeatletter

-\newif\[email protected] \@subsubsectionusedfalse
+\newif\if@subsubsectionused \@subsubsectionusedfalse

 \let\oldsection\section